carissa406/coursework-UIS/README.md

 [CODE](https://github.com/carissa406/CSC225/blob/master/Password.java) Checks to see if the user has inputted a valid password.

-[CODE](https://github.com/carissa406/CSC225/blob/master/Grades.java) Prompts the user to enter in the total number of students and their scores and then displays their letter grade based on the best score in the classroom.
+[CODE](https://github.com/carissa406/CSC225/blob/master/Grades.java) Prompts the user to enter in the total number of students and their scores and then displays their letter grade in order.

 [CODE](https://github.com/carissa406/CSC225/blob/master/Sorting.java0) Prompts the user to enter a list and then display wether it is sorted or not.